is now available! Read about the new features and fixes from September.

 Quick Open

-Quickly open files.
+Quickly search and open files.

 Keyboard Shortcut: ⌘P (Windows, Linux Ctrl+P)